 The point of the law is to remove the duty to retreat, which is still the law in most of the 14 remaining states.
 In those states, if one is attacked and threatened with serious bodily harm or death, even in their own home, they have a legal duty to retreat, unless such running away would be reasonably impossible.
 In the past, this has actually resulted in a legal duty to abandon one’s home and family to violent felons when under threat, and it is the obligation of the innocent to prove they could not possibly retreat before using force.
-As long as one is lawfully present when attacked, they have no duty to retreat, and may “stand their ground” and defend themselves.
+In rational states, as long as one is lawfully present when attacked, they have no duty to retreat, and may “stand their ground” and defend themselves.

 But that’s crazy!
 The absence of SYG laws make it easy for violent felons to prey on the honest!
 Right and right.
-If one has the natural right of self-defense–the right to preserve one’s life–it makes no sense to give every advantage to those vicious and cruel enough to unlawfully take the lives of the innocent.
+If one has the natural, unalienable right of self-defense–the right to preserve one’s life–it makes no sense to give every advantage to those vicious and cruel enough to unlawfully take the lives of the innocent.
 It makes no sense to make them run away, to turn their backs to those trying to kill them.
 It also makes no sense to deprive them of the best and most common instruments necessary to preserve life and limb, or to prevent them from carrying those instruments wherever they may be, but many progressives and social justice cracktivists labor ceaselessly to do just that.

 Let us examine the five essential elements that apply to the use of force in states without a SYG law: